-I have to say, I did a happy dance the moment I discovered just how EASY it is to propagate roses from cuttings.
+I have to say, I was pretty happy when I discovered just how EASY it is to propagate roses from cuttings.
 They are so expensive at garden centers but we buy them anyway because who doesn’t love a rose?

-Spring, autumn, and winter are a great time to propagate roses.
+Spring, autumn, and winter are a great time to propagate and grow roses from cuttings.

 You can take any part of the rose as a cutting but a stem, cut just under a leaf bud works best, like pictured below.